pisv/gethandly.wiki-playground/Home.md

-# Get a Handle on Handly
+# Get a Handle on Handly!
 **A step-by-step guide to getting started with Eclipse Handly http://eclipse.org/handly/**

-Probably the best way to tell you about Handly is to walk you though the development of an example.
+Probably the best way to tell you about Handly is to walk you through the development of an example.
 We'll use a simple Xtext-based language as the basis for the running example.
 While nothing in the Handly core depends on Xtext, going this way will be much easier for you to get started.